sarnickaa/wumpus/README.md

 4) Edit `lib/wumpus/room.rb` to get the tests to pass.

+    * Note: Tests are found in `test/unit/room_test.rb`

+If you get stuck, or you just want to see how Practicing Ruby implemented this game, you can always check out the reference implementation:

+    $ git checkout origin/reference_implementation

+## Bonus
 5) Download the tests for the `Wumpus::Cave` class:

     $ git pull origin cave_tests